 Each directory listing is a citation for your business on the web.
 Your NAP citation – business name, address, and phone number – needs to be consistent across your listings.
 It’s also a good idea to ensure your website address is listed consistently, as well as any contact email you include in your business listings.

 Start with updating your Google My Business page, or creating one if you don’t have one yet.
 This information feeds directly into Google and is necessary for monitoring and responding to reviews on it.

 Cross-promote your website.
-Add your website address to your email signature, include it in any of your bios across the web, on your business card, and in all printed and digital material for your business.
+Add your website address to your email signature (you can use an email signature generator tool to get one that looks great if you don’t have one designed already).
+Also, include the website address in any of your bios across the web, on your business card, and in all printed and digital material for your business.
 Make sure it’s included in just about everything related to your business.
 You want to make sure that no matter how someone is engaging with your business, they also have easy access to your website.